sathyaincampus/software-engineering-agents/GENERATED_SEQUENCE_DIAGRAMS_SUMMARY.md

 - Build comprehensive test suites
 - Write detailed documentation

-The diagrams follow the same structure and quality that ZeroToOne AI will generate automatically! 🎉
+The diagrams follow the same structure and quality that SparkToShip AI will generate automatically! 🎉